-- Promote appreciation for diversity with regard to sexual orientation. - Work to eliminate discriminatory or abusive behavior toward lesbian, gay, bisexual, transgendered, queer (LGBTQ) groups and individuals. - Help schools develop programs that enhance the education of LGBTQ students and that teach other students to refrain from activities such as bullying, stereotyping, and fighting. - Demonstrate leadership and creativity in improving conditions and opportunities for LGBTQ individuals. - Champions policy and/or legislation that improve conditions and opportunities for LGBTQ individuals.
+- Promote appreciation for diversity with regard to sexual orientation. - Work to eliminate discriminatory or abusive behavior toward lesbian, gay, bisexual, transgender, and questioning (LGBTQ) groups and individuals. - Help schools develop programs that enhance the education of LGBTQ students and that teach other students to refrain from activities such as bullying, stereotyping, and fighting. - Demonstrate leadership and creativity in improving conditions and opportunities for LGBTQ individuals. - Champion policy and/or legislation that improve conditions and opportunities for LGBTQ individuals.